 - Tutors will not “fix” or edit your papers, but we will help you learn how to find and correct your own mistakes so that you become a better writer.

-- Tolerate behavior that is counterproductive to the tutoring process and/or distracting to others in the Learning Center.
+- Tolerate behavior that is counterproductive to the tutoring process and/or distracting to others in the Academic Success Center.

 - Be able to help you if you arrive completely unprepared or unwilling to do your own work.